With over 50 years of experience - Professional | Accurate | Knowledgable | Responsive

 • We are knowledgeable and highly qualified, providing a personable, responsive and impartial service to our clients, carrying out a variety of RICS accredited residential services throughout Norfolk and Suffolk.

-• We are a small local practice based in south Norfolk therefore have a broad knowledge of the local area and the different property types and their defects.
+• We are a small local practice based in south Norfolk.

-• We have over 15 years experience in the property industry within Norfolk and Suffolk.
+• We have over 50 years of combined experience in the property industry with a broad knowledge of the local area and the different property types and their defects.

 • We are specialists in pre-purchase (Level 2 & Level 3) surveys and the valuation of residential properties.